psousasa/yt-summaries/README.md

 #### RAG

+No RAG evanluation was performed due to the time it takes to run some of the ground truth questions and the price of ChatGPT LLMs to evaluate the answers.
+The live evaluation is also not implemented.

 ## Scoring Objectives
+Keeping track of what is implemented, comparing to evaluation goals.

 * Problem description
     * [x] 2 points: The problem is well-described and it's clear what problem the project solves